al1kss/Project-2_Alikhan-Nhan/README.md

 1. Technology and Environmental Understanding

 The sensors allowed the research group to gather an enormous amount of data that would be extremely tedious to manually collect to great accuracy.
 A limitation is that sometimes errors can occur, and the only way to identify this error is to add a reference, such as an additional sensor.
 Even then, there is a chance that both sensors are incorrect, then it would be up to the human analysis to provide an accurate understanding from the data.
+A prime example of this is our DHT11 returning 138% humidity and only returning natural numbers instead of floats.

 3. Responsibilities in Handling Personal Data